SOCI1004-A

 In this junior-level course, we will first introduce students to some fundamental concepts, theories, and methodologies of sociology.
 Then, we will examine specific aspects of social life, such as families, gender, religion, deviance, and social stratification, and demonstrate how sociological ideas and tools can be applied to better understand our social lives and the social problems we face.

-3. Go beyond the taken-for-granted assumptions about society and understand the society critically
+Go beyond the taken-for-granted assumptions about society and develop critical thinking in making sense of the society.

 Weighting